jannfis/acme-distributed/README.md

       -s <server1,[, server2[, ...]]>, Servers to create challenge answers on --servers
       -L, --log-level <level>          Log level to use [DEBUG, INFO, WARN, ERROR].
 Default is INFO.
-      -r, --renew-expires <days>       Only renew certificates which have a remaining validity less than <days> days -n, --dry-run                    Dry-run mode, does not perform any actual change.
+      -r, --remaining-lifetime <days>  Only renew certificates which have a remaining validity less than <days> days -n, --dry-run                    Dry-run mode, does not perform any actual change.

 # Description